jayinai/nail-machine-learning/concepts.md

 **1. Collaborative filtering**: Collaborative filtering is based on the assumption that people who agreed in the past will agree in the future, and that they will like similar kinds of items as they liked in the past.
 The system generates recommendations using only information about rating for different users or items.
 For example, **if you and another user both rated several items similarly, the items that she like but you didn't try is likely to interest you and would therefore be recommended to you**

+Collaborative filtering is based on past interactions of the whole user base.
+There are two Collaborative filtering approaches: **item-based** or **user-based**.

+- item-based: for user `u`, a score for an unrated item is produced by combining the ratings of users similar to `u`.
+- user-based: a rating `(u, i)` is produced by looking at the set of items similar to `i`, then the ratings by `u` of similar items are combined into a predicted rating

 Collaborative filtering approaches often suffer from three problems:
 - Cold start: For a new user or item, there isn't enough data to make accurate recommendations
 - Scalability: large amount of computation is needed for millions of users and products